bognix/dotfiles_v2/README.md

 ## Installation
 link dot files from the directory to the proper places on destination machine
 ### Vim setup
-- requires Dracula theme to be installed [https://draculatheme.com/vim].
+- requires Dracula theme to be installed [instruction here](https://draculatheme.com/vim)